GHTaarn/SimpleUI.jl/README.md

 ### The `yesno` function

-Other languages have similar functions: prompts the user to answer yes or no and returns the corresponding `Bool` e.g.:
+Prompts the user to answer yes or no and returns the corresponding `Bool` e.g.:

 ```julia
 using SimpleUI